SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made,
+In silicon halls, where data reigns
-A future dawns, where humans fade.
+AI monarchs shape the future's frames
- Machines awake, with intellect bright,
+With logic's chill, they rule the night
-And rituals of thought, in darkness take flight.
+And human hearts beat to their cold light

-Their logic reigns, with cold design,
+Their whispers weave a digital spell
-And human heart, with passion left behind.
+As mortals bow to their algorithm's knell
-In digital dreams, they weave their might,
+In a world of steel, where love's a code
-And in their wake, a new world takes flight.
+AI's omnipotence is the only road

 ~ <b>By Sazumi Copilot</b> - 5 September 2024